 Makalu Base Camp

-A genuine Himalayan wilderness experience, with towering cliffs and hanging glaciers.
-Stand at the foot of the massive bulk of Makalu, while old growth rhododendron and pine forests surround picturesque and welcoming Rai and Sherpa villages.
+Stand at the foot of the massive bulk of a 3000m rockface at Makalu Base Camp, cross Himalayan passes, wander through old-growth rhododendron and pine forests, and relax in picturesque and welcoming Rai and Sherpa villages.

 - Gradient: Some steep and arduous sections